The Critical Node Game

 On the other hand, as the attack's dynamics are uncertain, the parameters of the attacker's optimization problem model the \emph{class} of attacks that the defender deems reasonable for a potential attacker.
-In this sense, the uncertainty derives from the attacker optimization problem representing a range of possible attacks rather than a single attack.
-This approach is, in its motivation, close to the idea of robust optimization \citep{bertsimas_robust_2022}: instead of considering a single attack, we consider the whole set of attacks that could possibly happen, given some minimal knowledge about the attacker's capabilities (e.g., the type of vulnerability exploited).
+In this sense, the uncertainty derives from the attacker optimization problem representing a range of possible attacks rather than a single attack or a predetermined class of attacks.
+This approach is, in its motivation, close to the idea of robust optimization \citep{bertsimas_robust_2022}: instead of considering a single attack, we consider the whole set of attacks that could happen, given some minimal knowledge about the attacker's capabilities (\eg, the type of vulnerability exploited).
 We employ the \gls{NE} \citep{nash_equilibrium_1950} as the standard solution concept for the \gls{CNG}.
-Nash equilibria are \emph{stable} solutions because no player can possibly deviate without diminishing their payoff.
-Specifically, we aim to select the \emph{best} \gls{NE}, i.e., the \gls{NE} that maximizes the defender's payoff.
-In other words, we aim to select the strategy that benefits the defender the most, while forcing the attacker to behave as the defender excepts.
+Nash equilibria are \emph{stable} solutions because no player can deviate without diminishing their payoff.
+Specifically, we aim to select the \emph{best} \gls{NE}, \ie, the \gls{NE} that maximizes the defender's payoff.
+In other words, we aim to select the strategy that benefits the defender the most while forcing the attacker to behave as the defender expects.